Mind the Gap - Eliminate Process Gaps to Cut Costs in Your Business

 noted that companies could experience a 30% cost reduction if they’re able to extend digital workflows to ensure workers don't need to resort to paper processes.
 The same study found businesses would also increase revenues by 36%.

-Paying attention to small details and any inefficient process - no matter how small they may seem - can drive cost reduction.
-Here are some key ways you can help cut operational expenses:
+Paying attention to small details and any inefficient process - no matter how small they may seem - can reduce expenses and driver operational efficiency.
+Here are some cost cutting ideas which can help cut operational expenses:

 Think Broadly When Deploying Technology

 Do the apps and services you use cover your major processes, or do workers have to periodically leave the digital world to get the job done?
 Choose technology solutions that let employees complete entire tasks digitally, so they don’t have to revert to paper at all.

 For example, a vehicle location tracking system that features built-in reporting and data visualization tools can help you avoid ugly spreadsheets that you would otherwise print and hand out to your staff.

 Plenty of businesses that depend heavily on field operations have great digital processes in the office, but require drivers to use paper invoices and work orders in the field.
 They then have to go back to the office and file these documents where another staff member will manually re-enter data at a computer.
 Take advantage of services that have mobile capabilities so drivers can enter that information in the field and in a format that’s compatible with your software back at the office.